libdragon

 Force a data cache writeback invalidate over a memory region.

-Use this to force cached memory to be written to RDRAM and then cache updated.
+Use this to force cached memory to be written to RDRAM and then invalidate the corresponding cache lines.

 Parameters